Dennis' 7 Dees logo

 Koko Loko roses

-Rose Pests & Diseases
+Common Rose Pests & Diseases

-• Beneficial insects: ladybugs, lacewings, praying mantises
+• Beneficial Insects: ladybugs, lacewings, praying mantises

 • Neem Oil or MiteX: Topical pest control